davaba86/macos-containerise/README.md

 ## 2. Projects

 ### 2.1.
+Terraform

+When spawning a container from the official Hashicorp image be aware of that your credentials need to be forwarded to the container.

+I for e.g. use awsume to authenticate to AWS and once the ENV VARs are set I forward them to the container.

+Have a look at `zsh-functions-terraform.sh` for more details on the usage.

+### 2.2.
 Ansible

 In order to start using the Dockerfile you also need to build an image from it as well as spawn containers via shell functions.

-Have a look at the `zsh-functions-ansible.sh` for more info on how to use the Dockerfile inside the ansible folder.
+Have a look at `zsh-functions-ansible.sh` for more details on the usage.

 ## 3. Future Work